blurgyy/dt/CONTRIBUTING.md

 ## Making your changes

-1. Fork your own copy of `dt` into your account and clone your forked repository to your development machine:
+1. Fork a copy of `dt` into your GitHub account and clone the forked repository to your development machine:
    ```shell
    $ git clone https://github.com/${your_account}/dt.git && cd dt